 For customers on the web and mobile, it’s a huge step back to phone a contact center and wind up on hold – one that significantly diminishes their customer experience (especially given the pervasiveness of self-serve tools and alternate channels, like chat and social).

-Offering customers a call-back right from your website or mobile app from a Visual IVR interface or a Click-to-Call-Back component offers a greatly improved experience.
+Offering customers a call-back right from your website or mobile app from a Web Call-Back (formerly Visual IVR) interface or a Click-to-Call-Back component offers a greatly improved experience.
 This approach allows customers to escalate to voice directly from their preferred channel, while still allowing them to avoid getting stuck on hold (they get a call-back when an agent is free).

 5. Make Sure Your Agents are Prepared